jojawhi/tabeyou/README.md

 ## Known Bugs

 -   Instructions area displaying in recipe modal even if no instructions entered
 -   2 new meal plans are being generated and written to the database when a new user signs up or a weekly rollover occurs.
-This also prevents a new weekly meal plan from displaying because the database query depends on there being only one mealPlan with 'expired: false' as a condition.
+This also prevents a new weekly meal plan from displaying or being updated and a grocery list from being generated because the database query depends on there being only one mealPlan with 'expired: false' as a condition.

     -   The cause seems to be due to the onAuthStateChanged listener from the firebase API firing twice.
 Apparently this is a known Firebase bug as per this Stack Overflow question: https://stackoverflow.com/questions/37673616/firebase-android-onauthstatechanged-called-twice

-    I will be adding a flag to deal with the issue.
+    -   Fix added: There is now a duplicate meal plan check that runs every time the meal plan page is rendered.
+It's not an ideal or long-term solution, but it solves the immediate issue for now.